Ultimate Event Risk Management Checklist | 15 Must-Haves to Ensure Event Success

 Overview

-What is event risk?Unexpected and unforeseen problems, which can negatively affect organisers and the company brand.
+What is event risk?Unexpected and unforeseen problems that negatively affect organisers and the company branding.

 Examples of event risk?Extreme weather, food safety, fire, disturbances, security threats, financial risk,…